wesen/bleve/experiments/query-dsl.md

 query:
   query_string:
     query: "title:golang AND (tags:programming OR tags:database) NOT status:draft"
-    default_field: content # Optional: The default field to search if no field is specified in the query string
     boost: 1.0
 ````

 **Fields:**

 *   **`query`:** (Required, string) The query string.
-*   **`default_field`:** (Optional, string) The default field to use when no field is explicitly specified in the query string.
 *   **`boost`:** (Optional, float) Boost factor.

 ### 3.12 Doc ID Query